Ancient Vessels

 An accurate model of the US most advanced and largest icebreaker

 USCGC Healy is the United States' largest and most technologically advanced icebreaker as well as the US Coast Guard's largest vessel.
-She is homeported in Seattle, Washington and was commissioned in 1999.
-HEALY is designed to break 4.5 feet of ice continuously at three knots and can operate in temperatures as low as -50 degrees F. On September 5, 2015, USCGC Healy became the first unaccompanied United States surface vessel to reach the North Pole.
+She is homeported in Seattle, Washington.
+Commissioned in 1999, HEALY is designed to break 4.5 feet of ice continuously at three knots and can operate in temperatures as low as -50 degrees F. On September 5, 2015, USCGC Healy became the first unaccompanied United States surface vessel to reach the North Pole.

-USCGC Healy is an optimally manned vessel, meaning she has the minimum number of personnel staffed in order to safely navigate.
+USCGC Healy is an optimally manned vessel, meaning she has the minimum number of personnel staffed.
 Healy has a Dynamic Positioning System (DPS) that uses its Bow Thruster system, which aids in navigation and station keeping during science operations.
 The science community provided invaluable input on lab lay-outs and science capabilities during design and construction of the ship.
 At a time when scientific interest in the Arctic Ocean basin is intensifying, HEALY substantially enhances the United States Arctic research capability.

 There are three small boats on board Healy.
 One is the 38 ft Arctic Survey Boat (ASB), which is on the starboard side.
 The other ones are 26 ft Cutter Boat Large (CBL) and Rigid Hull Inflatable Boats (RHIB).